 - Bipolar states

-Coming in late summer or early fall, our ECT Program will be available in both inpatient and outpatient settings on Monday, Wednesday and Friday mornings.
+ECT at Holly Hill is available both inpatient and outpatient on Monday, Wednesday and Friday mornings.

 How We Treat